Applications are Open!

 The program begins with an opening orientation and an engaging 2-day retreat.
 The class then meets once-per-month, for nine months, while engaging in a hands-on learning curriculum that includes in-depth discussion on the challenges and opportunities facing the Lafayette community.

-Subject matter areas for the 2017 program include:
+Subject matter areas for past programs have included:

 - State and Local Government